marclove/pythreads/README.md

 THREADS_API_SECRET=
 ```

-You will need to create an app in the [developer console](https://developers.facebook.com/docs/development/create-an-app/threads-use-case) which has the Threads Use Case enabled and add the the following variables to your environment.
-The redirect URI needs to be the URL in your application where you call the `complete_authorization` method.

 ## Authentication & Authorization

-Authenticating with Threads is very simple:
+Authenticating with PyThreads is very simple:

 1. Generate an authorization url and state key.
 Make the auth_url the
     href of a link or button and **store the state_key** (which is